sophieelin/p2p-distributed-file-transfer/README.md

 # P2P Distributed File Transfer System

-A decentralized, peer-to-peer file transfer system enabling direct secure exchange of files across a distributed network with Golang.
+A decentralized, peer-to-peer (P2P) file transfer system built with Go, designed to enable direct and secure exchange of files across a distributed network without relying on a central server.
+This system allows multiple peers to act as both clients and servers, facilitating efficient file sharing in real time.
+Each peer can upload, download, and request files from any other connected peer in the network.

 ## Features
 - Peer discovery